olhaase/firereek/README.md

 </ul>

-**Second step: Add a DIV with an ID of SMOKEKING in your page and start smoking.**
+**Second step: Add a DIV with an ID of OLHFIREREEK in your page and start smoking.**

 <ul>
 <code>